+FINAL FALL 2007 CURRICULUM REPORT

+OVERVIEW

-PRELIMINARY FALL 2007 CURRICULUM REPORT PLEASE BRING THIS REPORT OF THE UO COMMITTEE ON COURSES TO THE UNIVERSITY SENATE MEETING ON NOVEMBER 28, 2007.
-OVERVIEW The body of this report consists of two major sections: Course Proposals reviewed fall 2007 and Other Curricular Matters.
+The body of this report consists of two major sections: Course Proposals reviewed fall 2007 and Other Curricular Matters.
 Policies and definitions governing group and multicultural general-education requirements are under Other Curricular Matters.

 Course proposals approved by both the University of Oregon Committee on Courses (UOCC) and the University Senate are effective spring term 2007, unless a specific term is requested by an academic department and stated otherwise in this report.

 The UOCC will consider new proposals during winter term and will submit a winter quarterly report to the University Senate in March 2008.

 Routing of Minor Changes: The UOCC has confirmed that the following minor course changes may be made without review by the full committee: minor edits of course description, pre- or corequisites, grading option, and conditions of repeatability.
-Changes may be submitted in writing directly to the Office of the Registrar and Creative Publishing, in care of Mike Jefferis (jefferis@uoregon.edu) and Scott Skelton(@uoregon.edu).
+Changes may be submitted in writing directly to the Office of the Registrar and Creative Publishing, in care of Mike Jefferis (jefferis@uoregon.edu) and Scott Skelton (sskelton@uoregon.edu).
 The memorandum should indicate the effective term for the change(s).
 Note: extensive changes may be referred to the UOCC for review.

 Courses Not Taught Report: The UOCC has changed the policy of dropping courses not taught within the past three years from the fall curriculum report to the spring curriculum report.
 This allows the correct listing of courses in the catalog for the following curricular year.
 The intention for this change is to allow departments a chance to reply earlier and provide a more thoughtful response while still involved in curricular planning and staffing for the next academic year and can best determine which courses they are able to offer.

 Multicultural Courses Policy: As part of general-education, offerings of multicultural courses at the 100, 200, and 300 levels need to be available to a wide spectrum of students from all across the University.
-Departments wishing to offer courses to satisfy the multicultural requirement should make such these courses available at the more general 100, 200, or 300 levels whenever possible, rather than at the more specialized 400 level.
-Extended Course Descriptions for Group Satisfying Courses: All proposals for courses that would satisfy a group requirement for general-education must include a suitable extended course description, for use with the course, as specified in senate legislation: For all group-satisfying courses to be offered during a particular term, faculty or departments are asked to post electronically, in the Schedule of Classes, course descriptions that are substantially expanded over those provided in the catalog.
-The posted course information should be understandable to someone unfamiliar with the field and should emphasize the questions or issues that reveal, by their breadth and significance, why the course has earned Group status.
-(US03/04-8, May 12, 2004) UOCC Preliminary Fall 2007 Curriculum Report.
-Request additional copies from ezitron@uoregon.edu.
-After 11/28/07 report errors in writing to ezitron@uoregon.edu and jefferis@uoregon.edu LOOKING AHEAD December 19, 2007: Curricular proposals for consideration in the winter round must be submitted to the provost s office.
-March 12, 2008: University Senate considers winter 2007 preliminary report of the University of Oregon Committee on Courses.
+Departments wishing to offer courses to satisfy the multicultural requirement should make these courses available at the more general 100, 200, or 300 levels whenever possible, rather than at the more specialized 400 level.

+Extended Course Descriptions for Group Satisfying Courses: All proposals for courses that would satisfy a group requirement for general-education must include a suitable extended course description, for use with the course, as specified in senate legislation:

+"For all group-satisfying courses to be offered during a particular term, faculty or departments are asked to post electronically, in the Schedule of Classes, course descriptions that are substantially expanded over those provided in the catalog.
+The posted course information should be understandable to someone unfamiliar with the field and should emphasize the questions or issues that reveal, by their breadth and significance, why the course has earned Group status."
+(US03/04-8, May 12, 2004)

+LOOKING AHEAD

-March 19, 2008: Curricular proposals for consideration in the spring round must be submitted to the provost s office.
-May 14, 2008: University Senate considers spring 2007 preliminary report of the University of Oregon Committee on Courses.
+December 19, 2007: Curricular proposals for consideration in the winter round must be submitted to the provost's office.

+March 12, 2008: University Senate considers winter 2007 preliminary report of the University of Oregon the provost's office.

+Committee on Courses.